 How do I apply?

 The Common Application is required for students applying as transfers to our New York campus.
 Please ensure that you complete the Common Application for Transfer Students rather than First-Years.
 Currently NYU Abu Dhabi and NYU Shanghai do not accept transfer students.

 - Secondary/high school transcript (or General Education Diploma) with graduation date, regardless of when you graduated.

 - College/university transcripts from all institutions you have attended.
 See below for guidelines on sending official documents.

 - Many of our programs have additional requirements, which may include an audition, portfolio, or prerequisite courses.
 Please carefully review the additional program requirements for your school, college, or program.

 - Nonrefundable $80.00 application fee.

-- English Language Testing must be submitted If you have not completed at least three years of study where English is the sole language of instruction or English is not your native language.
+- English Language Testing must be submitted If you have not completed at least three years of study where English is the sole language of instruction or English is not your first language.

 - NYU reserves the right to request a midterm report from any transfer student, even though it is not required.

 Are you ready?
 Start the application now.